On Biased Compression for Distributed Learning: Experiments

-The purpose of the second experiment is to show the need for error-feedback for biased compression operators.
-As we show for Example 1, error feedback is necessary as there exists a counterexample for which the method diverges arbitrarily far from an optimal solution.
+The next experiment shows the need of error-feedback for methods with biased compression operators.
+Based on Example 1, error feedback is necessary to prevent divergence from the optimal solution.
 Figure~\ref{fig:exper4_main} displays training/test loss and accuracy for VGG19 on CIFAR10 with data equally distributed among $4$ nodes.
-We use plain SGD with a default step size equal to $0.01$ for all methods -- Top-$5$ with and without error feedback, Rand-$5$ and no compression.
-One can see that as suggested by counterexample, not using error feedback can really hurt the performance of biased compression.
+We use plain SGD with a default step size equal to $0.01$ for all methods, i.e. Top-$5$ with and without error feedback, Rand-$5$ and no compression.
+As suggested by the counterexample, not using error feedback can really hurt the performance when biased compressions are used.
 Also note, that performance of Rand-$5$ is significantly worse than Top-$5$.